xrdocs/multicast/_tutorials/tree-sid-coe.md

 ![TreeSID+COE tree-sid path topology.png]({{site.baseurl}}/images/TreeSID+COE tree-sid path topology.png)

-Static Tree-SID policy events history (state/path changes):

-![TreeSID+COE static history.png]({{site.baseurl}}/images/TreeSID+COE static history.png)

 We can see from the path topology that the Tree-SID policy is rooted at Node-5.
 Bud nodes are Node-1, Node-7 and the Leaf node is Node-4.

+In addition, COE maintains an event history of the Tree-SID policy.
+The operator may use the COE UI to learn about past events such as admin and operational state changes, and changes in the Tree-SID SR policy paths.

+Static Tree-SID policy events:

+![TreeSID+COE static history.png]({{site.baseurl}}/images/TreeSID+COE static history.png)

+Crosswork

 Note: For Static Tree-SID only the PCE configuration is required to initiate the Tree-SID Policy on the control plane.
 The rest of the configuration are provided for completeness.